Rodolfo Sánchez Taboada: Family and education

 Rodolfo Sánchez Taboada was born on 22 March 1895 in Acatzingo de Hidalgo in the municipality of Acatzingo, Puebla.
 (Note: Most sources cite his year of birth as 1895 without giving a specific date, although Arturo Sánchez Gutiérrez mistakenly says that he was born in 1885.
 According to Baja California's state archives, he was born on 22 March 1895.
-Emilio Chuayffet and Salvador Cienfuegos give his date of birth as 7 May 1895.)
+Patricia Galeana gives his date of birth as 7 May 1895.)
 His parents, Tirso "Charro" Sánchez Limón and Margarita Taboada, were middle-class farmers.
 His brother Ruperto Sánchez Taboada was a federal deputy for Puebla from 1946 to 1949, and his brother Tirso Sánchez Taboada was a Supreme Court justice from 1941 to 1942.

 Sánchez Taboada received his elementary education in San Sebastián Villanueva.
 He completed his secondary education at the Colegio de San José and Hospicio de Puebla.
 He then attended the University of Puebla.
 He completed two years of a pre-medical program at the university, but ended his studies in 1914 to fight in the Mexican Revolution.

 He was married to Emma Cruz.
 Their children were Rodolfo, Margarita, and Matilde "Maty" Sánchez Cruz.
 Sánchez Taboada had three grandchildren through his son Rodolfo Sánchez Cruz; Laura Alicia, Manuel, and Rodolfo Sánchez Corro.
 Though his daughter Matilde Sánchez Cruz, Sánchez Taboada had another grandson, Germán Sierra Sánchez.
 Sánchez Taboada's son Rodolfo Sánchez Cruz was also a PRI politician representing Puebla, as was his grandson Sierra Sánchez.